-Getting sued stinks.
+No one wants a lawsuit.
 As if you didn’t know that.
-Since it is best to avoid it, let’s look at some sure fire ways that will land you in court with a disgruntled tenant.
+Since it is best to avoid it, let’s look at some sure-fire ways that will land you in court with a disgruntled tenant.

-As always, I’m not an attorney – although as many of you know, I did tell my wife I was going to be one when we first met – so please consult competent legal counsel before you make any decisions.
+I’m not an attorney.
+However, I did tell my wife I was going to be one when we first met!
+So please consult competent legal counsel before you make any decisions.

 So what will land you in court?

 This first one is more for those of you who own more than a few houses.
 Inconsistent underwriting could land you in rough waters with Fair Housing Laws – which continue to be reinterpreted today.

 It is pretty obvious that you can’t discriminate against certain “protected classes” of people.
 Everybody knows that and works hard to follow that.

 Heck, all we want is someone who will pay the rent on time and take care of the home!
 But, few people know that you can unintentionally violate a fair housing law and still get into loads of trouble.
 You can create certain policies (again unintentionally) which discriminate against certain “protected classes” of people; and, thus be in violation of Fair Housing Laws.